haraka/Haraka/docs/plugins/rcpt_to.routes.md

 # Performance

+## File based

 Routes from the config file are loaded into an object at server startup.
 If the config file changes, the config file is automatically reloaded.
 Key lookups in the object are extremely fast, about 450,000 qps on a Dell R600.

-I haven't benchmarked Redis lookups but I'd expect them to be in the same ballpark.
+## Redis

+The benchmarks published by the author(s) of the Node 'redis' module are about 30,000 qps.